BasLangenberg/golang-bits-n-bytes/Excercises/RESTService/3-StructValidation.md

 return beer, nil
 ```

 We need to make a modification to the handlers package (which is in handlers.go) to make it handle the error PostBeer now returns.
+In the PostBeer method, change line 79 to look like the following.

 ```go
        rb, err := beer.PostBeer(&nb, app.d)